Coach (baseball): Hitting coach

 A hitting coach, as the name suggests, works with a team's players to improve their batting techniques and form.
-He monitors players' swings during the game and over the course of the season, advising them when necessary between at bats on adjustments to make.
-He also oversees their performance during practices, cage sessions, and pre-game batting practice.
+They monitor players' swings during the game and over the course of the season, advising them when necessary between at bats on adjustments to make.
+They also oversee batters' performance during practices, cage sessions, and pre-game batting practice.
 With the advent of technology, hitting coaches are increasingly utilizing video to analyze their hitters along with scouting the opposing pitchers.
 Video has allowed hitting coaches to clearly illustrate problem areas in the swing, making the adjustment period quicker for the player being analyzed.
 This process is typically called video analysis.

 Base coaches

 Two on-field coaches are present when the team is batting.
-Stationed in designated coaches' boxes in foul territory near first and third base, they are appropriately named base coaches—individually, first-base coach and third-base coach.
+Stationed in designated coaches' boxes in foul territory near first and third base are the first-base coach and third-base coach.
 They assist in the direction of baserunners, help prevent pickoffs, and relay signals sent from the manager in the dugout to runners and batters.
 While the first-base coach is primarily responsible for the batter as to whether he stops at first base or not, or for a runner already on first, the third-base coach carries more responsibility.
-His duties include holding or sending runners rounding second and third bases as well as having to make critical, split-second decisions about whether to try to score a runner on a hit, sacrifice fly or error; additionally, they account for the arm strength of the opposing team's fielder and the speed and position of the baserunner.
+Such duties include holding or sending runners rounding second and third bases as well as having to make critical, split-second decisions about whether to try to score a runner on a hit, sacrifice fly or error; additionally, they account for the arm strength of the opposing team's fielder and the speed and position of the baserunner.